 Older patients, say in their 50s or 60s, should also be close to their ideal weight and have healthy lifestyle habits to ensure they get the best results.

-For example, one of the patients I feature on my A Surgeon’s Perspective on Tummy Tuck Cases page is a woman in her 60s who pursued her career and raised children before choosing to get a tummy tuck.
+For example, one of the patients I feature on my Dr. Piazza’s Perspective on Tummy Tuck Cases page is a woman in her 60s who pursued her career and raised children before choosing to get a tummy tuck.
 Over the years, she remained in good physical shape by exercising and watching what she ate, but she was always self-conscious about her abdominal area.
 Because of her good health and physical condition, she was an appropriate candidate for tummy tuck surgery.

 As a side note, I find working with more mature women in cases like this to be quite satisfying.
 For many women, this is often the first time in years that they’ve made their needs a priority, and I’m excited about helping them achieve the appearance they desire.